Registration for Winter 2025 is Now Open! View the Winter 2025 Schedule of Classes and Syllabi.

 Life is all about problem-solving, time management, and efficiency.
-Professional success is often found for those who understand how to manage the nuances and functions surrounding these issues.
-Enter: the project manager.
+Those who understand how to manage the nuances and functions surrounding these issues often find professional success.
+Enter the project manager.

 Navigating the Landscape of Time Management

-Many companies across many different industries incorporate project managers into their day-to-day operations and business models.
-They need a jack of all trades—someone who can analyze a problem, effectively strategize how to solve it, skillfully manage a team to execute the plan, and communicate efficiently to all players involved.
+Companies across industries incorporate project managers into their day-to-day operations and business models.
+They need a jack of all trades—someone who can analyze a problem, strategize solutions, manage a team, and communicate effectively.
 “Project management is a pretty broad field.
-It deals primarily with being able to identify a set of requirements that various stakeholders in the company might have, then being able to take those requirements and build a program or project to address or solve those requirements,” said Amberton Business Associate Faculty Dr. Blair Stephenson.
+It deals primarily with identifying a set of requirements that various stakeholders in the company might have, then taking those requirements and building a program or project to address or solve those requirements,” said Amberton Business Associate Faculty Dr. Blair Stephenson.

 The Role of Project Managers

-When you’re deciding where you want to pursue a degree in project management, keep in mind the importance of practical application.
-You need to be able to prove you have the capacity to achieve, as much as you have the knowledge and academic understanding of it.
+When deciding where to pursue a degree in project management, keep in mind the importance of practical application.
+You need to prove you can achieve as much as you have the knowledge and academic understanding.
 Your technical skills are equally important as your cognitive abilities.

 Practical Application